Famous Same-Sex Couples

 10

-[Their sexual relationship lasted until Olivier’s third wife, Joan Plowright, objected.]
+third wife, Joan Plowright, objected.

 Noël Peirce Coward (playwright, songwriter, actor, director, author)